Buhari Approves Extension of VAIDS to June 30 - THISDAYLIVE

 “Hiding monies overseas, evading taxes by manipulation, and other unwholesome practices, have never developed a country, and for Nigeria to attain her true potential, these must stop,” the president was quoted as saying.

-The statement also said the president urged Nigerian companies and individuals to join the government in its rebuilding mission, “and do the right thing by taking this window of extension to regularise”.
+The statement also said the president urged Nigerian companies and individuals to join the government in its rebuilding mission, “and do the right thing by taking this window of extension to regularise their tax status”.

 It noted that the right thing might not be convenient or comfortable, “but in the long run, we will all have a nation we can be proud of”.

-It also said the president further urged tax authorities to use the extension opportunity to perfect plans to prosecute those who fail to regularise their tax status.
+It also said the president further urged the tax authorities to use the extension to perfect plans to prosecute those who fail to regularise their tax status.

 “The country has one of the lowest tax collection rates in the world at just 6 per cent of GDP.
 This was partially a function of the reliance on oil that saw us abandon the historical revenue collection systems and switch to a culture of sharing resources, rather than generating them.